Back to Course

 The following transcript was automatically generated and may contain errors in spelling and/or grammar.
 It is provided for assistance in note-taking and review.

-Now, this is gonna make sense when we talk about the Nile, which was the opposite.
-It was very predictable.
-And when it would flood, the Mesopotamian rivers were not so floods were kind of a, a regular part of life for Mesopotamian cultures.
-It’s also worth pointing out that with floods kind of coming in, unexpected times, that mest Damian cultures had a certain degree of uncertainty that they dealt with.
+Now this is going to make sense when we talk about the Nile, which was the opposite.
+It was very predictable in when it would flood.
+The Mesopotamian rivers were not, so floods were kind of a regular part of life for Mesopotamian cultures.
+It’s also worth pointing out that with floods kind of coming in unexpected times, that Mesopotamian cultures had a certain degree of uncertainty that they dealt with.

-And you also see this in the history of Mesopotamian cultures right there, kind of in the middle of the ancient world, and being on these large planes by the rivers and so forth, they often faced invasions.
+And you also see this in the history of Mesopotamian cultures.
+Right there, kind of in the middle of the ancient world, and being on these large plains by the rivers and so forth, they often faced invasions.

 But one thing that they all have in common is they all have this love of the city or this drive to make massive cities.